niraj-patel/niraj-patel/README.md

-# 💻 MEAN/MERN stack Developer
+# 💻 Software Developer

-### Hi there 👋 I'm Niraj Patel, a passionate MERN and MEAN stack developer from Ahmedabad, India.
+##### Hi there 👋 I'm Niraj Patel, a passionate Software Developer👨‍💻 who is enthusiastic about learning new technologies.
+I am wandering in MEAN and MERN stack.
+I like dark mode everywhere hence I am not into dark mode v/s light mode discussions.
+Sometimes I stare at my code until it confesses if doesn't works.🤦‍♂️🖥️

 ## Skills